Jonah Heim Player Props: Rangers vs. Rays

-On Monday, Jonah Heim (.415 on-base percentage in past 10 games, 72 points above season-long percentage) and the Texas Rangers play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+On Tuesday, Jonah Heim (.415 on-base percentage in past 10 games, 72 points above season-long percentage) and the Texas Rangers face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
 First pitch is at 8:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Guardians.
+In his previous game he had a hitless performance (0-for-4) against the Guardians.

 Jonah Heim Game Info & Props vs. the Rays